0w15h3115/Tails-Quickstart/README.md

 **Test with Tails is a script to install well-loved pentesting tools on Tails OS (Nmap, Ncat, Impacket, Sliver, Netexec, Burp Suite)**

+**Use Non-Admin Shell when running script**

-Remember to create an admin password when logging into tails for the first time, to use root terminal.
+Remember to create an admin password when logging into tails

 Download the raw file if git clone gives errors, and make it executable (chmod +x) before running in a root shell.